semver/semver.org/index.md

 a bug or introduce new functionality.
 I would usually expect additional code for the latter instance, in which case it's obviously a minor level increment.

-### What should I do if the bug that is being fixed returns the code to being compliant with the public API (i.e. the code was incorrectly out of sync with the public API documentation)?
+### What if I inadvertently alter the public API in a way that is not compliant with the version number change (i.e. the code incorrectly introduces a major breaking change in a patch release)

 Use your best judgment.
 If you have a huge audience that will be drastically impacted by changing the behavior back to what the public API intended, then